Joachim Bruel

+Joachim Bruel (Brulius; died June 29, 1653) was a Catholic theologian and historian.

+Life

-Joachim Bruel (Brulius; died June 29, 1653) was a theologian and historian, born early in the seventeenth century at Vorst, a village of the province of Brabant, Belgium.
+Bruel was born early in the seventeenth century at Vorst, a village of the province of Brabant, Belgium.
 After entering the order to assist in the establishment of Augustinians he was sent to Bourges, France, to finish his studies in philosophy and theology.
 At Bourges he received the degree of Master in Sacred Theology.

 In 1638 he was chosen prior of the convent of his order at Cologne.
 Twice afterwards (1640 and 1649) he filled the office of prior provincial.
-He is of special interest to the student of Peruvian and Chinese missions.